linnil1/2019ImageProcessing/hw1/README.md

 ## Usage

-The working dir is at `hw1/src`.
+The working dir is at `hw1`.

 ### Without QT, with numpy
-This program read from commandline and plot by matplotlib instead.
+This program read from commandline and plot by matplotlib.

 e.g. To solve hw1-2-1, you can enter
-`python3 hw1_np.py ../LINCOLN.64 --add 200` or `python3 hw1.py ../LINCOLN.64 --add 200`
+`python3 hw1_np.py data/LINCOLN.64 --add 200` or `python3 hw1.py data/LINCOLN.64 --add 200`

 Use `python3 hw1_np.py --help` to get more information.

 Note that even the original image is 32-level gray scale, I remap it to 256 scale, so the maximum of addition is 256.

 ### Without QT and numpy
+Still, plot by matplotlib.

 Build it
 `python3 setup install`

 and run
-`python3 hw1.py ../LINCOLN.64`
+`python3 hw1.py data/LINCOLN.64`

 ### With QT(Default)
 `python3 qt.py`
 or
-`hw1/run.sh`
+`./run.sh`

 The promgram should work like this.